kolesnikovm/jmeter-prometheus-listener/README.md

 ## Parameters

 These parameters are set in Backend Listener element.
 All parameters are required.
+You can also add custom parameters, that will be treated as labels and added to each metric.

 | Param |  Type  |                                                     Description                                                      |
 |:---:|:------:|:--------------------------------------------------------------------------------------------------------------------:|